lm-ut/lm-ut.github.io/_projects/WildBoars.md

 We then applied selection analyses (PBS and XP-EHH) to further identify the putative genomic regions under selection.
 Due to the limited availability of SNPs as well as samples, we decided to opt for a randomization step.
 With this design we aimed to sample 3 non-hybrid Sardinian wild boars to use as an Outlier group and check how many and which windows would result significant just by chance with reduced non-hybrid sample size.
 We applied two randomization approaches, both of 1000 replications:
 a) 3 completely random SarWB
-b) 2 SarWB from eastern side of Sardinia + 1 from either north- or southwestern side (to account for population structure) All windows selected by the randomization analyses were further removed if found in the hybrid analyses.
+b) 2 SarWB from eastern side of Sardinia + 1 from either north- or southwestern side (to account for population structure).
+All windows selected by the randomization analyses were further removed if found in the hybrid analyses.
 Selection analyses found two significant windows under selection enriched for the domestic alleles.

 <div class="row">